 Japanese encephalitis is a mosquito-borne infection that leads to swelling of the brain.
 It can affect the central nervous system and cause severe complications, even death.

-Factors that may increase your chance of Japanese encephalitis include:
+Factors that may increase your chances of Japanese encephalitis:

 Symptoms of Japanese encephalitis usually appear 5-15 days after the bite from an infected mosquito.

 Japanese encephalitis may cause: